Important: RKE add-on install is only supported up to Rancher v2.0.8

 - NGINX Ingress controller (HTTP)

-Kubernetes Rancher install with layer 7 load balancer, depicting SSL termination at load balancer
+Rancher installed on a Kubernetes cluster with layer 7 load balancer, depicting SSL termination at load balancer

 Installation of Rancher in a high-availability configuration involves multiple procedures.
 Review this outline to learn about each procedure you need to complete.